xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 - type: `sdk.Dec`
 - default: `0.2`

-Ratio of paying more when paying with XATP than when paying with default denom.
+The ratio of paying in XATP denom compared to the default denom, generally with a higher value than default.

 ### FeePoolRate

 - type: `sdk.Dec`
 - default: `1`

-Ratio of fees sent to the fee pool when fees are received with XATP
+The distribution ratio of received fees to be sent to the fee pool

 ### CommunityPoolRate

 - type: `sdk.Dec`
 - default: `0.158`

-Ratio of fees sent to the community pool when fees are received with XATP
+The distribution ratio of received fees to be sent to the community pool

 ### ReserveRate

 - type: `sdk.Dec`
 - default: `0.04`

-Ratio of fees sent to the reserve account when fees are received with XATP
+The distribution ratio of received fees to be sent to the reserve account

 ### RewardPoolRate

 - type: `sdk.Dec`
 - default: `0.002`

-Ratio of fees sent to the reward pool when fees are received with XATP
+The distribution ratio of received fees to be sent to the reward pool

 ### ReserveAccount

 - type: `string`
 - default: ``

-Reserve account address
+The reserve account address